 Then maybe he could just relax with a good book, which in this day and age is a real treat for any Dad because who has the time?
 Just ask Mom if you’re not sure about this.

-Father’s Day is a good day to cook Dad his favorite meal or to tear up the ‘honey do’ list (at least for this particular weekend), give him unlimited access to the telephone, let him play on the computer and have some other family member walk the dog.
+Father’s Day is a good day to cook Dad his favorite meal or to tear up the ‘honey do’ list (at least for this particular weekend), let him play on the computer, or even have some other family member walk the dog.

 Just remember this: Tell Dad you love him.
 That’s all a Father needs to make this or any day special.